-Hoffmann, E.T.A.: Der goldene Topf (Blackwell).
+Hoffmann, E.T.A.: Elixiere des Teufels, Klein Zaches (Goldmann).

 Flenley, R.: Modern German History (Dent).

-Grote, L.: Deutsche Stilfibel (Stackmann).
+Grote, L.: Deutsche Stilfibel (Stockmann).

 GERMAN II (HONOURS)

 As for German II (Pass) and the following additional subjects:

 - (i) Lectures on the literature and language of the Middle Ages; prescribed texts from this period of literature. - (ii) Seminar discussions of additional texts from the Classical and Romantic periods of literature.